 Luck, fate, and a single-minded determination to make world-class wine in Oregon led David and Ginny Adelsheim to purchase their first 19 acres just outside Newberg, Oregon in 1971.
 Drawn to the uniqueness of the land and its proximity to Portland, it was here they decided to stake their claim, plant their first rows of Pinot noir along Quarter Mile Lane, and establish what would become the Chehalem Mountains’ first-ever winery in 1978—Adelsheim.

 Since 1971, we have obsessively pursued benchmark wines that celebrate the unique bounty of our estate vineyards -- home to some of Oregon’s most diverse soil types, elevations, and exposures.
 As a founding winery of the Willamette Valley and Chehalem Mountains’ first winery, Adelsheim has played an instrumental role in nearly every aspect of the Oregon wine story.
-As leaders, we believe it is our duty to be voracious stewards of this abundant land and to rally our community in support of equity and education.
-Adelsheim is a LIVE certified sustainable winery, a 2017 Wine & Spirits Top 100 Winery, and the official wine sponsor of the Portland Trail Blazers.
+As leaders, we believe it is our duty to be steadfast stewards of this abundant land and to rally our community in support of equity and education.
+Adelsheim is a LIVE certified sustainable winery and a seven-time Wine & Spirits Top 100 Winery.
+We invite you to experience for yourself the wild, magic bounty of Oregon and the Chehalem Mountains.